Top 10 ways to improve your guitar soloing

 The most common intervals to use are thirds and sixths.
 They are a very consonant (pleasant sounding) sound, and go very well in just about any kind of music.
 If you want a little more bite, you may want to use 4ths as your interval of choice.
 You can use any interval, depending on the style, but these are the most common to use.
 Check out the examples below.

 You can use octaves in a couple of ways.
-You can use them exclusively in a section of your solo for contrast (as usual!).
+You can use them exclusively in a section of your solo for contrast, as you night expect.
 Or, you can use them to accent certain notes in the midst of a section where you’re playing mainly single note riffs/lines.
 This can be very effective, without over doing the octave sound.
 In the jazz world, Wes Montgomery and later, George Benson were the kings of octave playing – check them out.
 In the rock world, Jimi Hendrix commonly used octaves.
 Check out All Along the Watchtower, at the 2:00 mark.

 Here are 2 examples of licks using octaves: